orangeduck/Corange/README.md

     make

-To compile on Linux you need to install SDL1.2.
+To compile on Linux you need to install SDL2.
 Then you should run "make"

-    sudo apt-get install libsdl1.2-dev
+    sudo apt-get install libsdl2-dev
     make

-There is a bug in some of the current linux SDL distributions which disables the buttons on window resize.
-Compile the latest SDL release from source to overcome this.

 Overview